 Kristie Daniel is the contact for our Livable Cities program.

-For the first time in history more than half the world’s population is living in towns and cities.
-As more people move to urban areas the quality of life there will have major impacts on health and the environment.
+More than half the world’s population is living in towns and cities.
+As more people move to urban areas the quality of life there has major impacts on health and the environment.
 Low and middle-income countries, in particular, are facing important challenges as a result of the growth of cities.